 If procrastination is a barrier for you to get the big and small things done in your life then, try out these tips to help fix it.
-When it comes to planning for your future, don't let procrastination hold you back.
+When it comes to planning for your financial future, don't let procrastination hold you back.

 Swear you’ll start it tomorrow?
 You may not be alone.
 58% of Canadians are kept awake at night worrying about what would happen to their family’s finances if they weren’t around to provide for them, according to a 2018 poll conducted by Ipsos on behalf of RBC Insurance.
 And yet, only 4-in-10 say they planned ahead by getting life insurance.